Mic Sound Check – Hear the Difference

 What happens when two DX-focused capsules go head-to-head?

-Is the HamSet DX a more refined alternative to the aggressive HC-4?
+Is the HamSet DX a more powerful evolution of the legendary HC-4?

 Each comparison is illustrated with spectral graphs (FFT or averaged frequency plots) derived from identical voice samples.